williamjameshandley/wiki-1/MPhil Thesis.md

 # Plan
-## A Bayesian approach to RFI mitigation
+## A Bayesian approach to RFI mitigation (in Radio Cosmology/Astronomy??)
 1. Abstract...
 2. Introduction
 	- In depth review of Bayesian inference